 for open $U\subset X$ yields an IVM, called the \tb{\v Cech cohomology IVM} (Gromov, \cite[Section 4.1]{gromov2010singularities}).
 Note that $A$ is $\Z$-graded. \item In this example $H^*$ stands for singular cohomology with fixed field coefficients.
 We will describe the \tb{singular cohomology IVM} on a compact Hausdorff space $X$.
 Let $A = H^*(X)$ and note that $A$ is likewise $\Z$-graded.
 The idea is to take the construction of the previous example and \emph{regularize} it: for compact $K \subset X$ we put

 and for open $U \subset X$ we let

 \end{itemize} \end{exam}

-\begin{rem} \begin{itemize} \item Regularization refers to the standard approximation of compact sets by open sets and of open sets by compacts. \item The reason we first define the singular cohomology IVM for compact sets is to make it similar to our definition of ideal-valued quasi-measures based on Varolgunes's relative symplectic cohomology, where we must use restriction maps to compact sets, see Definition \ref{def:QH_IVQM}. \item If $X$ is a closed manifold, then the singular cohomology and the \v Cech cohomology IVM coincide, because singular cohomology and \v Cech cohomology coincide on codimension zero compact submanifolds of $X$ with boundary, and any compact set $K$ can be approximated by such submanifolds containing $K$ in their interior.
-Henceforth we will refer to either IVM on $X$ as the \tb{cohomology IVM}, and denote it by $\mu_{\mathrm{coh}}$. \end{itemize} \end{rem}
+\begin{rem} \begin{itemize} \item Regularization refers to the standard approximation of compact sets by open sets and of open sets by compacts.
+It is needed for the continuity property of the singular cohomology IVM. \item The reason we first define the singular cohomology IVM for compact sets is to make it similar to our definition of ideal-valued quasi-measures based on Varolg\"une\c s's relative symplectic cohomology, where we must use restriction maps to compact sets, see Definition \ref{def:QH_IVQM}. \item If $X$ is a closed manifold, then the singular cohomology and the \v Cech cohomology IVMs coincide, because singular cohomology and \v Cech cohomology coincide on codimension zero compact submanifolds of $X$ with boundary, and any compact set $K$ can be approximated by such submanifolds containing $K$ in their interior.
+Henceforth we will refer to either IVM on $X$ as the \tb{cohomology IVM}. \end{itemize} \end{rem}

-IVMs provide a conceptual framework in which to prove Karasev's topological centerpoint theorem \ref{thm:top_Tverberg}.
-We start with the following abstract centerpoint theorem for IVMs: \begin{thm} Let $Y$ be a compact metric space of covering dimension $d$, let $A$ be an algebra, and let $I \in \cI(A)$ be a graded ideal with $I^{*(d+1)} \neq 0$.
-For an $A$-IVM $\nu$ on $Y$ put